 Where Carnivore Wins

 The simplicity of carnivore also removes all decision fatigue around food.
 "Just eat meat" is the clearest possible rule.
-There's nothing to track, no macros to calculate, no labels to read.
+There's nothing to track, no macros to calculate, If you're not sure what that looks like in practice, our guide to what to eat on the carnivore diet lays out the full food list.

-Many people use keto as a stepping stone to carnivore — gradually reducing carbs over several months.
+💡 The Stepping Stone Approach Many people use keto as a stepping stone to carnivore, gradually reducing carbs over several months.
 This makes the transition smoother, reduces adaptation symptoms, and gives your body time to adjust to fat as its primary fuel before removing all plant foods entirely.

 Who Should Try Keto First